diskuv/dk/README.md

 }
 ```

-Previously we had used `get-asset-file`.
-Since we have so many asset files, it is easier
+Previously we had used `get-asset`.
+Since we have so many bundle files, it is easier
 if we checked them all at once.
-We'll be using a new command `get-asset`.
+We'll be using a new command `get-bundle`.

 | Argument                          | What                                                        |
 | --------------------------------- | ----------------------------------------------------------- |